-A smart Brand Plan gets everyone in your organization on the same page, all driving against the same vision, key issues, strategies, and tactics.
+A smart Brand Plan gets everyone in your organization on the same page.
+Everyone drives against the same vision, key issues, strategies, and tactics.
 Have you ever notice that those people who say “we need to get everyone on the same page” rarely have ONE page?
-People who use the term “few bigger bets” always seem to be fans of those small little projects that deplete resources.
-And, the person who says they are “good at decision-making” usually struggle when facing a decision and then try to justify both options.
+People who use the term “few bigger bets” are fans of small little projects that deplete resources.
+Those who say they are “good at decision-making” struggle when facing a decision.
+They try to justify doing both options.
 A smart Brand Plan should focus and organize the team.

 Allocation of your limited resources